 - Aprons, for the protection of garments, in the home, hospitals, restaurants, workshops etc.

 - Bags to contain dog faeces collected in parks, gardens, etc

 - Plastic sheeting for a variety of applications in agriculture and horticulture.
 See https://www.biodeg.org/wp-content/uploads/2020/09/Pembroke-Mulch-Film-Trial-Report-30.09.13V1.pdf

 - Plastic film for wrapping newspapers and magazines.

 - Rigid products such as bottles and cups

 More products will become available in due course.

-27. What national or international standards exist?
+- What are the relevant national or international standards?

-Oxo-biodegradable plastic is tested according to American Standard ASTM D6954 for Plastics that Degrade in the Environment by a Combination of Oxidation and Biodegradation.
-Also, according to British Standard 8472, or UAE Standard 5009 of 2009, or the French Accord T51-808, and comparable standards in other countries.
+Symphony’s d2w plastic is tested according to American Standard ASTM D6954 for “Plastics that Degrade in the Environment by a Combination of Oxidation and Biodegradation.”
+Also, according to British Standard 8472, or UAE Standard 5009/2009, or the French Accord T51-808, and comparable standards in other countries.

 The French Standards organisation, AFNOR, has also published XP T 54-980, for d2w-type biodegradable plastics in agriculture.